Ecuadorian Volcanoes 1991-1992

 and acclimatization.
 The glacier is beautiful and the experience is very

 2 January (Thursday) I get only about one hour of sleep, then the four of us leave about 1 AM for the summit.
 Our pace is very slow and I am concerned that it will cost us the summit.
 There is steep, soft snow the last 700 feet but the snow conditions are safe.
 We summit about 8:30 AM.
 The weather is clear above low clouds -- only the highest peaks are showing: Cayambe, Antisana, Illinasa Norte, Illinasa Sur, and Chimborazo.
 The crater is huge and very impressive.
 The wind is very slight on the summit and it is very hot on the descent of the glacier.
 We are very tired after returning to the hut about noon.
-On the descent Steve states that he does not want to climb Chimborazo, but instead visit the coast.
-Mark says he will not attempt Chimborazo.
+Some team members have decided they do not want to climb Chimborazo next, but instead visit other parts of Ecuador.
 We toss about several ideas.
 The hut is quite full this evening.

 3 January (Friday) I am finally able to get a